thebluehats/thebluehats/README.md

 - Hi, I’m @thebluehats, or CJ.
-- I’m learning, learning, and also learning.
+- I’m learning.
+Forgive me for any mistake I make.
 - I'm also interested in writing, sudoku puzzles, and music.
 - Have a good day!